Swagatam: Critical response

-IndiaGlitz called Swagatam a "sincere effort" with a novel start for a Telugu film but felt it became predictable as it progressed.
-The review noted that it meets the expectations of a typical Jagapathi Babu film.

-AndhraCafe praised Bhumika’s performance and her chemistry with Jagapathi Babu but criticised the first half, climax, and music, calling the film "below average."
+AndhraCafe praised Bhumika's performance and her chemistry with Jagapathi Babu but criticised the first half, climax, and music, calling the film "below average."

 Rediff.com noted that the film takes a "safe, oft-trodden path" but appreciated the performances, particularly in the entertaining first half.
 The review predicted it would appeal to viewers who enjoy "mushy stuff."

 Box office

 Several weeks after its release, The Times of India described the film as a box office "let down."